val3r1o/gns3-automation-fabric/README.md

 Double check if the interfaces are correctly connected also on the OOB switch </br>
 Run the nodes!!
 # 3
-If not able to consol in: edit->preferences-> console application -> edit: KDE/KONSOLE <- this package is already installed by the script</br>
+If not able to consol in: edit->preferences-> console application -> edit: KDE/KONSOLE <- Package already installed by the script</br>

 OS10  usr/psw is standard admin/admin </br>
 SONiC usr/psw is standard admin/YourPaSsWoRd

-Setup the mgmt interface to the preferred oob IP for your network. example config provided </br>
+Setup the mgmt interface to the preferred OOB IP for your network.
+Example config provided </br>
 All configs and script/inventory are aligned. should all work out-of-the-box